 - Start with the interior to prevent dust and dirt from settling on the cleaned exterior.

-- Give your car a pre-soak with a gentle rinse of Gilmour’s Front Control Cleaning Nozzle to help dissolve loose dirt, salt, mud and bug stains, so that you don’t have as much grime to scrub later.
+- Give your car a pre-soak with a gentle rinse of Gilmour’s Front Control Cleaning Nozzle.
+It helps dissolve loose dirt, salt, mud and bug stains, so that you don’t have as much grime to scrub later.
 The nozzle’s hold-open clip allows you to maintain a continuous spray without squeezing.

 Focus on your wheels first so you won’t risk their overspray dirtying your cleaned bodywork later.